simon-ritchie/apysc/docstring_markdowns/apysc/_animation/animation_width_for_ellipse.md

 ### `__init__` method docstring

-The animation class for a ellipse-width.<hr>
+The animation class for the ellipse-width.<hr>

 **[Parameters]**

 - `target`: VariableNameInterface
   - A target instance of the animation target (e.g., `Ellipse` instance).
-- `width`: int or Int
+- `width`: Int or int
   - The final ellipse-width of the animation.
-- `duration`: int or Int, default 3000
+- `duration`: Int or int, default 3000
   - Milliseconds before an animation ends.
-- `delay`: int or Int, default 0
+- `delay`: Int or int, default 0
   - Milliseconds before an animation starts.
 - `easing`: Easing, default Easing.LINEAR
   - Easing setting.